Particular/docs.particular.net/samples/bridge/azure-service-bus-msmq-bridge/sample.md

 ## Code walk-through

-This sample shows an integration between two endpoints running on two different transports, `MsmqEndpoint` endpoint running on MSMQ and `AsbEndpoint` running on Azure Service Bus.
+This sample shows an integration between two endpoints running on two different transports: `MsmqEndpoint` running on MSMQ and `AsbEndpoint` running on Azure Service Bus.

-Covered scenarios are:
+The scenarios covered by the sample include:

-* Sending commands from Azure Service Bus endpoint to MSMQ endpoint.
+* Sending commands from an Azure Service Bus endpoint to an MSMQ endpoint.
-* Publishing events from MSMQ endpoint and subscribing to those events from Azure Service Bus endpoint.
+* Publishing events from an MSMQ endpoint and subscribing to those events from an Azure Service Bus endpoint.
-* Publishing events from Azure Service Bus and subscribing to those events from the MSMQ endpoint.
+* Publishing events from Azure Service Bus and subscribing to those events from an MSMQ endpoint.

 ![msmq to azure service bus transport bridge sample](msmq-to-azure-service-bus-transport-bridge-sample.png 'width=500')

 ### Bridging

-Endpoints are bridged using [NServiceBus.Transport.Bridge](/nservicebus/bridge/), which is implemented as a standalone process that runs side-by-side with the bridged endpoints, `MsmqEndpoint` and `AsbEndpoint`.
+Endpoints are bridged using [NServiceBus.Transport.Bridge](/nservicebus/bridge/), which is a standalone process that runs side-by-side with the bridged endpoints, `MsmqEndpoint` and `AsbEndpoint`.
 These endpoints are not aware that there is a bridge involved in the sending and receiving of messages.
-They simply send/publish messages as if the other endpoints are on the same transport.
-All of the configuration to bridge different transports is handled in the bridge endpoint.
+They send/publish messages as if entire system uses the same transport.
+All of the configuration to bridge different transports is handled in the bridge code.

-Bridge process is connecting between MSMQ and Azure ServiceBus transports and provide any configuration settings required by any of the transports.
-For Azure Service Bus that would be a mandatory connection string and topology.
+The bridge is connecting the MSMQ and Azure Service Bus endpoints and providing the configuration settings required by each transport.
+For example, Azure Service Bus requires a connection string and the topology to be set.

 #### Azure Service Bus bridge endpoint configuration